reapp/new-site/source/packages.md

 See `./webpack/config.*.js` for the default config files.

-See `./webpack/make.js` for how to builds the webpack config.
+See `./webpack/make.js` for how to build the webpack config.

 ### Options